Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==
+= 3.10.3 =
+Build 202203.01
+* MAINTENANCE: Extensive clean-up.
+* MAINTENANCE: Used wc-price() function instead of DIY formatting for better compatability.
+* MAINTENANCE: Tested with PHP 8.0.15 and updated `PHP tested up to:` information.
+* MAINTENANCE: Tested with WordPress 5.9 and updated `Tested up to:` information.
+* MAINTENANCE: Tested with WooCommerce 6.1.1 and updated `WC tested up to:` information.

 = 3.10.1 =
 Build 202152.01
 * FIX: Commented out unneeded module testing because it prevents Markup-by-Attribute from working on some sites.
 Will re-include after I determine why it did not work.